 The evolution of food delivery

-But as we’ve seen in every other sector, the rise of digital technologies is changing the food market rapidly.
-Modern customers, accustomed to shopping online via mobile apps and websites with maximum convenience and minimum human interaction, now expect a similar experience when ordering meals.
-Restaurants that provide their own takeout services have to catch up with the times by offering mobile food ordering options just to retain customers.
+But as we’ve seen in every other sector, the rise of digital technology is changing the food market rapidly.
+Modern customers, accustomed to website and mobile app ordering with maximum convenience and minimum human interaction, now expect a similar experience when ordering meals.
+Restaurants that provide their own takeout services have to catch up with the times by online ordering app development just to retain customers.
 The so-called “digitalization” of food ordering allows for fast delivery of takeout food with no (or at least little) real human interaction.

 [Phone ordering vs. online ordering]

-Famous pizza chains like Domino’s, Papa John’s, and Pizza Hut have been investing heavily in digital ordering services for years.
+Famous pizza chains like Domino’s, Papa John’s, and Pizza Hut have been investing heavily in food delivery software for years.
 These pizza giants have developed ordering systems for smartwatches, connected cars, and even gaming consoles.

 In 2016, Domino’s introduced its “zero-click ordering” standalone smartphone app as an extension to the “AnyWare” ordering service.
 According to Domino’s, using the Zero Click App you can really order a pizza without any taps in the app: after downloading the application, a user links their Domino’s profile; then, once the app is opened, a saved easy order will be placed automatically without a single tap or swipe.
 Accounting for accidental app opens, a 10-second countdown that starts when the app is opened gives users a chance to cancel their orders before they’re placed.